 Finding #2: The Pass Rates Vary Among Disciplines

-The FE Exam is not like other standardized tests because it varies among disciplines – so there isn’t one, uniofrom exam for all engineers.
+The FE Exam is not like other standardized tests because it varies among disciplines – so there isn’t one uniform exam for all engineers in training.
 There are seven different exams you could take depending on your area of focus, and the pass rates change with each discipline.
 So looking at your specific discipline above will give you a better idea of what your chances are.
 The good news is that there are study materials available tailored to each specific discipline.

 Finding #3: The Majority Engineers Don’t Take The FE Exam

 There is no rule that you need to have a degree or be working toward one in order to take the exam, so there are exam takers with no college experience.
 It is worth noting that Takers with an EAC / ABET bachelor’s degree pass at rates higher than those without one.

 Why The FE Exam Is Important

 The reason the majority of engineers don’t take the FE Exam is that there is no immediate benefit that is correlated with it, which makes it a tough sell for some.
 We’re talking about a lot of time and effort for something that is tough to quantify in the short run.
 However, there is a reason why the FE Exam exists, and why nearly 40% of engineers decide to take it.
 Going through the scrutiny of preparing, paying for, and passing the exam now will open more doors throughout the longevity of your career by helping with employment and advancement opportunities.

 How To Pass The FE Exam The First Time